-A Relational Approach to Mental Health CPD
+A Relational Approach to Mental Health

-Our mental health CPD accredited course aims to provide an in-depth understanding of mental health through a relational lens, challenging traditional medical models and emphasising the importance of connection, trauma awareness and relationships.
+Our mental health course aims to provide an in-depth understanding of mental health through a relational lens, challenging traditional medical models and emphasising the importance of connection, trauma awareness and relationships.
 Our team can help you to gain tools to support team wellbeing for employers, managers, and employees.
 This training aims to:

 • Explore our understanding of mental health – what it is and isn’t